broadwayinc/skapi-documentation/database/access-restrictions.md

 ## Private Records

 Private records are only accessible to the uploader of the record.

-Even the admin of the service will not have access to the record data.
+**Even the admin of the service will not have access to view the user's private data.**

 The example below demonstrates uploading a private record: